 There are three requirements you must meet in order to be eligible for an MBTA Youth Pass:

 - You must live in the City of Boston.

 - You must provide proof of your identity.

 - You must be between the ages of 12 and 25 years old.

 - Individuals who will be between the ages of 12 and 18 (born between October 31, 2003 and November 1, 2009) only need to prove residency and age

-- Individuals who will be between the ages of 18 and 25 (born between October 31, 1995 and November 1, 2003) must also demonstrate enrollment in at least one MBTA-approved qualifying program.
+- Individuals who will be between the ages of 18 and 25 (born between October 31, 1995 and November 1, 2003) must also prove enrollment in at least one MBTA-approved qualifying program.
 A full list of programs can be found online, or while completing the application.

 All information about the next steps in the process will be sent to you via email from email@example.com.
 Please check your "spam" and "junk" folders to ensure you do not miss any emails with important details.

-After you complete the intake form, you will receive an email reply within 1-3 business days with one of the following responses.
+After you complete the application form, you will receive a reply within three business days with one of the following responses.

-- If you receive this email, please use the link in the email to complete the application and upload your documents.
+- Please use the Calendly link in the email to schedule your appointment.